kimwalisch/primesieve/doc/CPP_API.md

 the constructor of the ```primesieve::iterator``` object.

 * The first ```next_prime()``` call after ```jump_to()``` returns the first prime ≥ start number.
-If want to generate primes > start number you need to use e.g.
+If you want to generate primes > start number you need to use e.g.
   ```jump_to(start+1)```.
 * The first ```next_prime()``` call after ```jump_to()``` incurs an initialization
   overhead of $O(\sqrt{start}\ \times\ \log\ \log\ \sqrt{start})$ operations.
 After that, any